Subito-it/SBTUITestTunnelHost/README.md

 SBTUITestTunnelHost includes a Mac App (Server) and a set of classes to be used in your UI test target which enables to:

 - launch shell commands on the Mac host from within the test target.
 This can come in handy if you have shell scripts that interact with your backend environment (user creation, deletion, content modification and so on)
 - perform mouse actions.
-We use this to perform very fast interaction (i.e. very fast and repeated swipes) with the app under test, which is not possible using XCTest capabilities.
+We use this to perform very fast interaction (i.e. very fast and repeated swipes) with the app under test, which is not possible using XCTest capabilities
+- serve static content file.
+Lift you from installing a full web server when in need to serve simple static content

 ## Installation (CocoaPods)